DiarmuidSheeran/Personal-Profile/README.md

 #### Solution:
 * I fixed this by adding the hover:hover syntax to make sure this feature was only availble on devices with the capabilities of hovering.

+### Unsolved Bugs
+* On occasion the pie chart can veer out slightly from its container when its size is altered.
+This can be fixed usualy by a refresh.

 ## Validator Testing

 * HTML